-What can malicious code do?
+The short answer would be that it can inoculate itself into networks, damaging files and stealing confidential data in the process.
 In a nutshell, it has the ability to not only steal your private data but also damage your assets and organization as a whole in the process.
 Fortunately, there are quite a few ways to prevent this from happening to you.

 Interested in boosting your company’s digital defenses?
 Contact us at email@example.com for a complete cybersecurity assessment that will help you determine which of our solutions is the right fit for you.